AnyThony/Uni.js/README.md

   ...
 </div>
 ```
-Assigning a callback to onChildLoad will call it everytime a descendant's script is ran.
+Assigning a callback to onChildLoad will call it everytime a child's script is ran.

 # Components